tm2463/NCBI_downloader/README.md

 > **Note:** On first run, the script builds `output_dir/summary.db` from your summary TSV.
 On subsequent runs, if `summary.db` already exists in your current dir, it is reused as-is and the `-s/--summary` file is **not** re-read.
 If you update `assembly_summary.txt` and want the database rebuilt, delete `summary.db` first.

 > **Note:** The first query will take longer than any subsequent runs due to the needs to build summary.db first.
-Subsequent queries are much faster

 ### Arguments